JAORMX/deet.blog/content/posts/patience-is-the-key.md

 ![](/images/20200712_235108.jpg)

-Here is a little tasting how excited she was.
+Here is a little tasting how excited she was when calling her in the evening.

 {{< youtube x2sZhUMwbr0 >}}

-Before sleeping, Deet continue coming to us even if we didn't give treats anymore.
+Before sleeping, Deet continued coming to us even if we didn't give treats anymore.
 She let us to pet her and she seemed calm and happy.

 In the end the day that felt so difficult turned to have lot to give!